LicensePlates.cc

 New Jersey passenger plates changed from embossed to flat by A10-EFF in April 2014.
 The FQ- suffix series was later skipped.
 The last embossed plate was possibly T99-EEK, highest embossed observation R40-EEK.
 No suffixes between EEL and EFE have been observed and there was no overlap between the embossed and flat plates.

 After reaching ZZZ-99Z in 2010, the numbering format changed to A10-AAA.
-Letters T and X are being used in the first position (i.e. T10-AAA and X10-AAA), but they do not conflict with Trailer or Commercial plates.
+Letters T and X were used in first position (i.e. T10-AAA and X10-AAA) and did not conflict with Trailer or Commercial plates.

 2010+ current format low: A27-AAA 2011-04-15 Jim Moini, Prior format high: ZZZ-86Z 2011-08-01 Brad Harding